 I love the taste, texture and idea of butter.
 I love the way butter works in frosting.

-I love everything about classic buttercream and I love white chocolate buttercream even more!
-The thing is sometimes you need a frosting that really holds its shape and will also hold up to the elements.
+I love everything about butter based classic buttercream and I love white chocolate buttercream even more!
+The thing is sometimes you need a frosting that really holds its shape and will also hold up to the elements and have a bit more staying power.

-It has been so long since I tasted frosting like this and I was immediately transported back to my childhood.
-This frosting tasted exactly like I remember the icing on the clown cones at Baskin Robins as a kid.
+To me, this frosting tasted exactly like I remember the icing on the clown cones at Baskin Robins as a kid.
 YUM!

-This frosting is also great for cupcakes and cakes you plan to transport.
+This frosting is great for cupcakes and layer cakes you plan to transport.
 It pipes great and holds it shape.
 It also packs well and is very versatile.

 I used some to top some devilishly good chocolate cupcakes and turn them into pumpkins for a work bake sale.
 They didn’t last long and were super easy to do!